Sex Ed Classes: Learning & Sharing

 Fall 2018, I completed a certification with the CSPH and Eldorado.
 Elevate U is a great no cost option for folks that sell adult items via the latter’s drop ship program and advocate sex ed.
 I’m so excited to take another course with the CSPH!

 Now, I’m a certified beginner educator.
-Upon completion of additional lessons, I’ll be a Community Sexual Health Resource.
+The course was VERY informative.
 If you don’t know how to start a website/blog to launch an online shop read this post.